 McConalogue announces €3 million investment for Teagasc Ballyhaise College

-Funding of €3 million has been announced to build new accommodation at the Teagasc Ballyhaise Agricultural College in County Cavan.
-Plans for the new development were reviewed by the Minister for Agriculture, Food and the Marine, Charlie McConalogue TD, when he was joined by Teagasc chairman Liam Herlihy to turn the sod on the new development.
+Funding of €3 million has been announced to build new accommodation at the Teagasc Ballyhaise Agricultural College in Co.
+Cavan.
+Plans for the new development were reviewed by the Minister for Agriculture, Food & the Marine, Charlie McConalogue TD, when he turned the sod on the new development

 Ballyhaise Agricultural College is one of four Teagasc colleges.
 Located in Co Cavan, it has a significant catchment area, from Dublin in the east to Sligo on the west and as far north as Donegal.
 Accommodation for students on site is critical due to the location of the college in a rural location.
 Accommodation on the site ensures that students are close to both the theoretical and practical aspects of learning at the college.